-Individual degree programs are approved by the Minister of Advanced Education, Innovation and Technology.
+Individual degree programs are approved by the Ministry of Post Secondary Education and Future Skills.
 The BC Council on Admissions and Transfer relies on these quality assurance mechanisms of legislation and ministry approval as a basis on which to grant membership to the BC Transfer System.

-Many trades, technology and professional programs at TRU are accredited by their respective professional associations or regulatory bodies.
+In addition, many trades, technology and professional programs at TRU are individually accredited by their respective professional associations or regulatory bodies.

 TRU is a full member of the Universities Canada, which represents public and private not-for-profit universities and university degree-level colleges nationally.